 JMIPC – RNCM James Mottram International Piano Competition

-The seventh RNCM James Mottram International Piano Competition (JMIPC) will take place at the Royal Northern College of Music, Manchester, UK from Monday 29 November – Sunday 5 December 2021.
+The eighth RNCM James Mottram International Piano Competition (JMIPC) will take place at the Royal Northern College of Music, Manchester, UK from Monday 27 November – Saturday 2 December 2023.

 This major biennial event offers an all-round learning experience for young pianists under 30 from all over the world.